jpongsin/mini_timeline_scroll/README.md

 Notes:
 Prototype.
 This video runs on software acceleration.
 Maximum streamable file reportedly is 8K 30fps.
+May not cooperate with high bitrates at all
-May need to look for options for hardware and GUI
+Limited compatibility with HDR and some select proprietary formats May need to look for options for hardware and GUI

 Copyright (C) 2026 jpongsin